The Majority Report with Sam Seder

-The Majority Report with Sam Seder is an Internet talk radio program and podcast hosted by Sam Seder.
-The program focuses on the discussion of current events and political affairs from a social democratic, democratic socialist and a progressive standpoint; to this end, comedy and satire are used from time to time to make key points.
-Originally airing on the Air America radio network, from March 2004 until July 2006 the show was hosted by Janeane Garofalo; Garofalo was reportedly originally asked by Air America to host the program and suggested Seder as a co-host.
+The Majority Report with Sam Seder is an American progressive internet talk radio program and podcast hosted by Sam Seder.
+The program focuses on the discussion of current events and political affairs; to this end, comedy and satire are used from time to time to make key points.
+Originally airing on the Air America radio network, from March 2004 until July 2006, the show was hosted by Janeane Garofalo; Garofalo was reportedly originally asked by Air America to host the program and suggested Seder as a co-host.

 The Majority Report was associated with the TYT Network, with which the show partnered, from the 2010 relaunch until 2020, which generally followed its original format but was rebooted as a viewer-funded production.
 Following those structural affiliation and funding-production changes, the show has won a string of international People's Choice Podcast Awards, in five of the next seven annual competitions (2011, 2012, 2013, 2015, and 2017), for the "News and Politics" award.